nvta-sbiyyala/icsiscet-talk/README.md

 # icsiscet-talk
-Companion code for my ICSISCET talk about Advanced Algorithms
+My talk on Advanced Algorithms for ICSISCET.